RommelTJ/docker_and_kubernetes_notes/complete_guide/s16-kubernetes-production-deployment/01_KubernetesProductionDeployment.md

 Clicking around on the Google dashboard.

 ## Travis Deployment Overview

+Travis Config file
+* Install Google Cloud SDK CLI
+* Configure the SDK without Google Cloud auth info
+* Login to Docker CLI
+* Build the 'test' version of multi-client
+* Run tests
+* If tests are successful, run a script to deploy newest images
+* Build all our images, tag each one, push each to docker hub
+* Apply all configs in the 'k8s' folder
+* Imperatively set latest images on each deployment

 ## Installing the Google Cloud SDK
 ## Generating a Service Account
 ## Running Travis CLI in a container